python-rope/ropemacs/README.txt

   Defaults to ``C-x p``.
 * ``ropemacs-enable-shortcuts``: Shows whether to bind ropemacs shortcuts keys.
 Defaults to ``t``.

 * ``ropemacs-enable-autoimport``: Shows whether to enable autoimport.
+* ``ropemacs-autoimport-modules``: The name of modules whose global names should be cached.
+The `rope-generate-autoimport-cache' reads this list and fills its cache.

 Contributing